*** Updated 14 May, 2025 ***

 Hey, Luke here.

 I come bearing bad (yet familiar) news about the Roland TD-27 v2.10 update and the custom kits available on this store.
-Fortunately I've got a couple of simple fixes that affected customers can use to quickly resolve these issues.
+Don't let that put you off buying though - I've got a couple of simple fixes that affected customers can use to quickly resolve these issues and continue playing!

 The Bug & Info